Brief

 by five climbers from Tartu (V. Palm, Priit Rooden, Meeri Sassian,

-Vladimir Shor, Marko Veisson) after ascending via the south-west
+Vladimir Shor, Marko Veisson) after ascending via the south-west ridge (Liongrat, from the Italian side)

 - five climbers (led by J. Künnap) ascend